 Born in Brooklyn, New York, Danielle has a passion for the culinary arts.
 She has an undergraduate degree in Business and a MBA with an emphasis in Marketing.
 She and her husband, and their son live in Carmel, Indiana.

-Julie McNamara is Senior Vice President, Advisor and Client Services.
+Julie McNamara is Senior Vice President, Advisor and Client Services for First Affirmative Financial Network, LLC.
 She has held the Series 7 (Registered Representative) license.
 Julie joined First Affirmative in 1993 as a Sales Assistant and quickly moved on to lead the Client Services team in managing performance reporting, reconciliation of accounts, and billing.
 In July 2011, she received the added duties of managing the processing of new accounts, transfers, cashiering, and salesforce admin.

 Before working at First Affirmative, Julie worked for 12 years in Milwaukee area brokerage firms, including Blunt Ellis & Loewi, Brokerage Clearance Services, and Kemper Clearing Corp.
 Her positions there included Supervisor of the IRA Department and Manager of the Mutual Fund/UIT Department.

 Born in Milwaukee, Wisconsin, Julie has lived in Colorado since May of 1992.
-Julie spends her free time hiking in the mountains and traveling with her husband Christopher.
+She spends her free time hiking in the mountains and traveling with her husband Christopher.

 CFP® is a certification mark owned by the Certified Financial Planner Board of Standards, Inc. This mark is awarded to individuals who successfully complete the CFP Board's initial and ongoing certification requirements.
 AIF® Designation marks owned by the Center for Fiduciary Studies (Center).
 These marks are awarded to individuals who successfully complete the Center's initial and ongoing accreditation requirements.